 This blog is written by Michael Griffin, who is a non-employee guest blogger sharing perspectives on DePaul Community Health Centers’ partnership with UnitedHealthcare Community & State.
 Griffin’s authored content outside of this blog may not be representative of UnitedHealthcare Community & State’s perspectives or business approach and should not be considered endorsed by UnitedHealthcare.

 Federally Qualified Health Centers (FQHCs) like DePaul Community Health Centers are known for their role in caring for underserved populations.
-Our centers are immersed in New Orleans communities that experience a higher risk of negative social determinants of health (SDOH), which contribute to poor health outcomes.
+Our centers are immersed in New Orleans communities that experience a higher risk of negative social drivers of health (SDOH), which contribute to poor health outcomes.
 Through our collaborations with UnitedHealthcare Community & State and their FQHC Board, we have developed innovative approaches to address unmet SDOH both within our facilities and out in the community.

 Partnership fosters community health worker program

 DePaul Community Health Centers has 10 locations across New Orleans and the surrounding area.
 We have partnered with UnitedHealthcare Community & State over the past 10 years to become a nationally-recognized, patient-centered medical home in our community.

 The needs of our community go beyond health services.
 Many of the people we serve are in need of housing, food, legal services, workforce development and job retention services.
 The programs we’ve created through our partnership have helped address many unmet SDOH needs, and have helped us monitor progress and evaluate the impact of our programs.